-The aim of the "Workers' health: global plan of action" is to ensure the health and well-being of employees worldwide.
-This is to be realised by various means, such as for example
+The objective of the "Workers' health: Global plan of action" is to ensure the health and well-being of employees worldwide.
+The measures used to this end include:

-The World Health Organization is a special organisation of the United Nations (UN) based in Geneva.
-It was founded on 7 April 1948 and currently counts 192 member states (as of November 2016).
+The World Health Organization is a special organisation under the aegis of the United Nations (UN), and is based in Geneva.
+It was founded on 7 April 1948 and currently has 194 member states (as of July 2019).
 As the United Nations Coordinating Authority for International Public Health, its objective is "the best possible health for all".
-The main task of the WHO is the fight against diseases, especially with regard to infectious diseases, as well as the promotion of general health.
-For this purpose, guidelines, standards and methods in health-related areas.
+The main task of the WHO is fighting diseases, with a particular focus on infectious diseases, as well promoting general health.
+For this purpose, it has developed guidelines, standards and methods in health-related areas.
 The WHO currently has more than 7,000 employees, who work in 150 country offices, six regional offices and at the headquarters in Geneva.

-The WHO Collaborating Centres (WHO-CC) are institutions such as research institutes or university institutes appointed by WHO's Director-General to assist WHO in the implementation of its objectives and tasks.
-Currently, there are more than 700 WHO Collaborating Centres in more than 80 member states of the WHO.
+The WHO Collaborating Centres (WHO-CC) are institutions such as research institutes or university institutes appointed by the Director General of the WHO, and which assist the WHO with implementing its objectives and tasks.
+At present, there are over 800 WHO Collaborating Centres in more than 80 member states of the WHO.

-A WHO-CC appointment takes place for four years and is linked to specific tasks for this institution, which are defined in a "work plan".
-The WHO-CCs report to the WHO in their annual report about which activities they have undertaken to implement their "work plan".
-The WHO decides on a new appointment as WHO-CC depending on the fulfillment of the "work plan".
+The designation as a WHO-CC lasts for four years and goes along with specific tasks for the particular institution, which are defined in a "work plan".
+In their annual report, the WHO-CCs report to the WHO about their activities to implement their "work plan".
+The WHO decides on a new designation as a WHO-CC according to the fulfilment of the "work plan".

-In the field of occupational health, there are currently 48 WHO-CCs (as of November 2016), of which 17 are located in Europe.
+In the field of occupational health, there are currently 42 WHO-CCs (as of July 2019), 13 of which are located in Europe.
 In Germany, in addition to BAuA, this includes the Leibniz Research Centre for Working Environment and Human Factors at the Technical University of Dortmund (IfADo).
-Since 1992, representatives of these institutions regularly meet at intervals of two to three years, the last meeting took place in May 2015 on the island of Jeju in South Korea.
+Since 1992, representatives of these institutions have regularly met at intervals of two to three years.
+The most recent meeting took place in April 2018 in Dublin, Ireland.

-Already the precursor institution of the Federal Institute for Occupational Safety and Health, the Central Institute for Occupational Medicine (ZAM) in the GDR, was a Collaborating Center of the WHO: The first appointment was in January 1976.
+The precursor institution to the Federal Institute for Occupational Safety and Health, the Central Institute for Occupational Medicine (ZAM) in the GDR, also was a Collaborating Centre of the WHO: it was first designated in January 1976.
 In December 2017, BAuA was designated as a WHO-CC again for another 4 years.
 BAuA cooperates with other WHO-CCs, and fulfils its obligation according to the specific “Workplan 2017-21” in the form of three contributions: